 The ruleAnnotation elements SHALL be in the same order as the taining DecisionTable's annotations.
 The i^{th} ruleAnnotation refers to the i^{th} RuleAnnotationClause.

-Table 36 presents the attributes and model associations of the DecisionRule element.
+Table 36 presents the attributes and model associations of the RuleAnnotation element.
+Table 36 presents the attributes and model associations of the RuleAnnotation element.

 Table 36: DecisionRule attributes and model associations